jess-bk/aws-bootcamp-cruddur-2023/journal/week12.md

   * Summary: This addition creates a new directory and file for AWS X-Ray integration in the backend Flask application.
   * Configured X-Ray recorder with the service name and dynamic naming.
   * Instrumented Flask middleware for X-Ray tracing.

+# Refactor JWT  (Backend-Flask).
+Refactor JWT
+1. ### frontend-react-js/src/components/ReplyForm.js:
+   * Updated the close function to handle the click event on the popup form.
+   * If the clicked element has the class "reply_popup," it sets the "popped" state to false.
+2. ### backend-flask/lib/cognito_jwt_token.py:
+   * Defined a decorator function jwt_required that can be used to enforce JWT authentication on Flask routes.
+   * The decorator function wraps the original function and performs the following actions:
+    * Verifies the access token using CognitoJwtToken class.
+    * Stores the user_id in the global g object.
+    * Handles TokenVerifyError if the verification fails.
+    * Returns an error response if the request is unauthenticated.
+    * Executes the original function if the verification succeeds.
+3. ### backend-flask/app.py:
+  * Removed the unnecessary code related to cognito_jwt_token.
+  * Added jwt_required decorator to secure the following routes:
+   * "/api/message_groups" (GET)
+   * "/api/messages/string:message_group_uuid" (GET)
+   * "/api/messages" (POST, OPTIONS)
+   * "/api/activities/home" (GET)
+   * "/api/activities/notifications" (GET)
+   * "/api/activities" (POST, OPTIONS)
+   * "/api/activities/string:activity_uuid" (GET)
+   * "/api/profile/update" (POST, OPTIONS)
+  * The decorated routes now require JWT authentication and access the cognito_user_id from the global g object.
+  * Each route executes the corresponding logic, returning the appropriate response or error.
+4. ### default_home_feed function:
+   * Handles unauthenticated requests to the "/api/activities/home" route.
+   *Executes HomeActivities.run and returns the resulting data.

+The code changes aim to refactor the existing JWT authentication implementation by introducing a decorator, jwt_required, to enforce authentication on specified routes.
+This approach simplifies the authentication logic by centralizing it within the decorator and allows for easy application to multiple routes.
+The decorator verifies the JWT access token using the CognitoJwtToken class, stores the user_id in the global g object, and handles authentication errors.
+The modified routes now use the jwt_required decorator, ensuring only authenticated users can access them.